NeuroshimaHexPL/hell-hounds/README.md

 ### Swap
 The main ability of the army is the Swap ability.
 All friendly units surrounding the Hell Hounds HQ and the Bitch module are in the so-called Swap Zone, meaning that they are eligible for being swapped.

-Once per turn, the Hell Hounds player may swap a single board tile from the Swap Zone with one board tile from their hand.
+Once per turn, after performing any mandatory discards (after drawing up to three tiles on hand), the Hell Hounds player may swap a single board tile from the Swap Zone with one board tile from their hand.
 The old tile ends up on the player's hand without any kind of markers (damage, venom, etc.).
 The newly placed tile may be rotated in any way.

 If the HQ or Bitch are under a Net, then they no longer spread the Swap Zone.
 A unit placed under a Net cannot be Swapped.
+If the HQ is netted, player may still swap tiles surrounding the Bitch module (and vice versa).

-If a Bitch module is under the influence of a Scoper or Agitator, the opposing player becomes capable of Swapping their own units, too.
+If a Bitch module is under the influence of a Scoper or Agitator, the opposing player becomes capable of Swapping their own units as well.

+It is possible to swap the Scoper or Agitator itself as well (after which the respective effect on the Bitch module ends).

-A unit with a Spy ability connected to the Hell Hounds HQ or the Bitch module becomes swappable.
+A unit with a Spy ability connected to the Hell Hounds HQ or the Bitch module becomes swappable by their owner.

 In team play, allied players may also make use of the Hell Hounds Swap Zone, but they may only Swap their own tiles, not those belonging to other players.